k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 ## Execution Summary

-Displays an executed task's LUs, pre-execution processes and post-execution processes for the selected task execution.
+This is a display of the LUs, pre-execution processes and post-execution processes for the selected task execution.
 To display the Logical Units Execution Summary, click a task's **Task Execution Id** setting in the **Task Execution Summary** window.

 Click **Show/Hide Columns** to open a pop-up window, which displays a list of available fields for each task.
 Fields in green are displayed by default.
 Click a field to remove it from the display.